SkretasLab/ProteoSeeker/README.md

 ./analyze_tax_results.sh
 ~~~

-<p align="justify">The Bash script "analyze_tax_results_spec.sh" can be used to run secondry analysis of different subsets of the results.
+<p align="justify">The Bash script "analyze_tax_results_spec.sh" can be used to run secondary analysis of different subsets of the results.
 This script is located also in the directory "/tests/tax_results_analysis".</p>

 # Publications
 Under review.